Tensor network methods for quantum-inspired image processing and classical optics: Matrix Product States and Tensor Tree Networks

-Additionally, we introduce the inverse compression ratio as $\xi(L)=DL^{-2}$, which is the relevant order parameter for this approximation.
+Additionally, we introduce the inverse compression ratio as $\xi(L)=DL^{-2}$, which is the relevant order parameter that quantifies the efficiency of the approximation.
 Numerical simulations (see \efig{fig_scaling_mps}) on qubit encoding matrix product states and quantics tensor trains suggest the following finite-size scaling